hbvj99/hbvj99.github.io/_posts/2020/2020-04-03-working-full-time-remotely-pros-cons.md

 ---

 # Remote worker
 With the recent trend, distributed teams are growing rapidly and it seems like more companies are changing, adding work from home option.
-The term "work from home" and "remote work" are different in nature in term of the full-time job though they sound and work similarly.
+"Work from home" and "remote work" are different in nature in term of the full-time job though they sound and work similarly.

 For instance, a remote worker may not always have a physical office near to their location and team can be distributed all over the world - working on a specific domain i.e. software development.
 While people usually "work from home" for a certain period of time and they probably have a physical office too.